 Like GEICO, Nationwide rewards drivers who have been accident-free for five years with a 10% safe driving discount.
 In order to qualify, you must not have any accidents or major violations on your driver profile.
 However, it’s a little unclear what falls into the category of major violations.
 So, if you’re a Nationwide customer, it’s best to ask a customer service representative for more details.

 Like Liberty Mutual, Progressive’s safe driver savings option is in the form of a usage-based insurance policy.
 While it can vary based on many factors, Progressive advertises you could save $130 every six months.

 State Farm offers an Accident-Free Discount if you’ve been insured with State Farm for three years and without a chargeable incident.
 This phrase, “chargeable incident” refers to claims, violations, or tickets that would increase your premium.
 So, things like parking tickets would not affect this but speeding tickets, DUI convictions, or claims would impact your premium.

 USAA offers a discount for drivers with five years of accident-free driving.
 For more details, speak with your USAA agent.

-As we stated, just because you’re a good driver doesn't mean your insurance premiums are affordable.
-If you’re looking for additional ways to save as a good driver, we have some suggestions for you.
+As we stated, just because you’re a good driver with a clean driving record doesn't mean your insurance premiums are affordable.
+If you’re looking for additional ways to save as a good driver, we have some suggestions for keeping your insurance costs low.